James Dennistoun: Life

-Dennistoun was born in Dumbartonshire in 1803, the eldest son of Mary Ramsay, daughter of George Oswald of Auchencruive and James Dennistoun (died 1 June 1834).
+Dennistoun was born in Dunbartonshire in 1803, the eldest son of Mary Ramsay, daughter of George Oswald of Auchencruive and James Dennistoun (died 1 June 1834).
 After receiving his education at the universities of Edinburgh and Glasgow, he became a member of the Faculty of Advocates in 1824.

 During a continental tour in 1825 and 1826, in which his companions were Mark Napier, Hamilton Gray, and Sir Charles Fergusson, the art and literature of Italy first engaged Dennistoun's attention.
 After his father's death he sold the family estate on the shores of the River Clyde and purchased the farm of Dennistoun in Renfrewshire, the centre of the original possessions of his family in that county.

 In 1833 "James Dennistoun, advocate" is listed as living at 1 Albyn Place, a huge house at the north-east of Edinburgh's First New Town on the edge of the Moray Estate.

 In 1836 he again went abroad, and spent 12 years away from home, chiefly devoting himself to literary research and art.
 The winter generally found him in Rome, while the summers were given to journeys in Italy and Germany.
 He formed a collection of early Italian pictures, drawings, and mediæval antiquities, with which he adorned his house in George Street, Edinburgh, his permanent home from 1847.

 He was a magistrate and deputy-lieutenant for the county of Renfrew, and became a member of most of the societies formed for collecting materials for illustrating the history of Scotland.

 In 1835 he married in Isabella Katharina, eldest daughter of the Honorable James Wolfe Murray, Lord Cringletie.

 He died at 119 George Street, Edinburgh on 13 February 1855, aged 52.
 Most of Dennistoun's collection of pictures, drawings, and antiquities was sold at Christie & Manson's on 14 June 1855.